-Customer Support Specialists (aka Customer Success Specialists) provide onboarding support to the customers and answer all their product or service-related queries to ensure they help the customer achieve their objectives with the product and services.
+Customer Support Specialists (aka Customer Success Specialists) provide onboarding support to the customers and answer all their product or service-related queries to help them achieve their objectives with the product and services.

 A community manager serves as a link between an organization and its target audience.
-They serve as the brand’s voice, tone, and moderator through community support, content distribution, and digital engagement in order to increase brand presence and trust both online and in-person.
+They serve as the brand’s voice, tone, and moderator through community support, content distribution, and digital engagement to increase brand presence and trust online and in person.

-A marketing automation manager is responsible for reducing the team’s manual efforts and ensuring that their time is spent on critical tasks.
-They create marketing campaigns, email funnels, and introduce marketing tools that make work-life easy for marketing individuals.
+A marketing automation manager is responsible for reducing the team’s manual efforts and ensuring their time is spent on critical tasks.
+They create marketing campaigns and email funnels and introduce marketing tools that make work-life easy for marketing individuals.

-A content marketing manager is an individual who looks after the company’s online content, including blogs, emails, landing product or website pages, social media, etc. They usually supervise a team of content writers who write engaging content on various topics, copywriters, video editors, graphic designers, etc. Another similar role is of a content strategist, who works towards increasing the organic traffic of the brand and awareness through paid as well as unpaid channels.
+A content marketing manager is an individual who looks after the company’s online content, including blogs, emails, landing products or website pages, social media, etc. They usually supervise a team of content writers who write engaging content on various topics, copywriters, video editors, graphic designers, etc. Another similar role is of a content strategist, who works towards increasing the organic traffic of the brand and awareness through paid as well as unpaid channels.

 As a social media manager, you oversee an organization’s online presence by creating a strategy, creating quality content, analyzing usage data, facilitating customer service, and managing projects and campaigns.
 You manage social platforms like Facebook, LinkedIn, Instagram, Twitter, etc.

-You need to be good at mathematics and be familiar with the data visualization and analytics tools like Tableau, Excel, Fusion, and Data wrapper to achieve better results.
+You need to be good at mathematics and be familiar with data visualization and analytics tools like Tableau, Excel, Fusion, and Data Wrapper to achieve better results.

 The working scope of a Web Analysis Specialist is to track and assess the company’s web traffic, email click-through rates, social media engagement, and blog traffic.
 A Web Analysis Specialist forms strategies and methods to increase the company’s online presence and convert leads.
 The job requires sharp analytical skills.

-As Software Sales Representative you are needed to posses excellent communication skills.
-All you need is to have a thorough understanding of the software and the right headspace for a sales representative and as soon as you tick these off your list, make way for plenty of commissions and bonuses.
+As Software Sales Representative you are needed to possess excellent communication skills.
+All you need is to have a thorough understanding of the software and the right headspace for a sales representative, and as soon as you tick these off your list, make way for plenty of commissions and bonuses.